bobuhiro11/containerized-devstack/README.md

 This project easily deploys OpenStack in docker & docker-compose.
 This is mainly for development purpose.

+NOTE: This is only tested on x64 Ubuntu 20.04 machine.
+It may work on other Linux Distributions.
+Other CPU architectures and operating systems cannot be supported.

 # Usage

 `docker-compose` will execute the initialization process of the devstack and automatically launch the major OpenStack components.
 This will take about 30 minutes.

 ```bash